Wasabi-Product/Wasabi-Tools-repository/Readme.md

 delete_old_versioned_objects
 --
 This Script will take the following inputs:
- 1. profile name / Access key and Secret Key
+ 1. Profile name / Access key and Secret Key
  2. Bucket name
- 3. region
+ 3. Region
+ 4. Prefix

- Calculate the size and count of the total number of delete markers, current and non-current objects.
-Will ask for a prompt to delete the delete-markers and non-current objects.
+ Calculate the size and count of the total number of delete markers, current and non-current objects.with filtered prefix or not Will ask for a prompt delete the delete-markers and non-current objects.

 get_size_and_count_of_objects
 --
 This Script will take the following inputs:
- 1. profile name / Access key and Secret Key
+ 1. Profile name / Access key and Secret Key
  2. Bucket name
- 3. region
+ 3. Region
+ 4. Prefix

- Calculate the size and count of the total number of delete markers, current and non-current objects.
+ Calculate the size and count of the total number of delete markers, current and non-current objects with filtered prefix or not.

+terraform
+--
+This directory contains the Terraform scripts that can be used for Wasabi automation.
+Follows the same automation as this [automation model](https://github.com/xelese/Wasabi-Automation).
+Implementation details are in the directory.

 Thanks for reading :)